 Instructions for filling out a Grant of Probate

 When you fill in the Inventory of Property you should include:

 Property includes real estate, cash held in a bank account, furniture, valuable jewellery, antiques, paintings, cars and boats, and any other goods owned by the deceased.

-The Inventory of Property must be signed by the executor and the witness to the Affidavit of Executor.
+When you have finished providing details of the property owned by the deceased, the Inventory of Property must be signed by the executor and the witness to the Affidavit of Executor.

 Instructions for filling out an Inventory of property

 When you prepare the Affidavit of Executor you should include: